 - The model needs to be trained for the events we design to avoid

-- Testing of model involves humans
+- Testing the model involves humans

 - The results are difficult to explain to the users